 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

 Looking to amp up your fitness routine?
-We researched dozens of the best weight vests available today and purchased the top 12 models for some heart-pumping, side-by-side testing.
+We researched dozens of the best weight vests available today and purchased the top 15 models for some heart-pumping, side-by-side testing.
 We suited up and completed round after round of exercises and cardio workouts to evaluate their performance, comfort, and ease of use.
-No matter your fitness level or body type, whether you're new to the gym or competing among elite Crossfit athletes, our comprehensive review will help you pick out the best weight vest for your needs and budget.
+No matter your fitness level or body type, whether you're new to the gym or competing among elite CrossFit athletes, our comprehensive review will help you pick out the best weight vest for your needs and budget.

 The Rogue Plate Carrier is a performance-minded machine that will keep up with your workout no matter how hard you go.
-This top-tier model scored perfectly in our performance metric and earned a rare – but well-deserved – near-perfect overall score.
+This high-quality vest scored perfectly in our performance metric and earned a rare but well-deserved near-perfect overall score.
 The slim profile and open-side design aid in breathability and comfort; we could swing our arms normally during running and complete full-range-of-motion push-ups and pull-ups with zero interference from the vest.
 Its thoughtful chest design and optional shoulder pads easily supported the 20 pounds of weight we tested it with, and the velcro waist and shoulder straps let us cinch it down to perfection for full-speed sprints.
+“I loved having the ability to refine how high or low the weight sat inside the vest, and it easily locked in place with the internal strap,” said lead tester Hale Milano.
+“This helped reduce any extra bouncing or potential movement during high-intensity workouts.”
 The shoulder strap design deserves special recognition; it can be adjusted on the fly to customize the fit mid-workout, even while wearing a fully loaded vest.

 The Rogue Plate Carrier is a minimalist option that does not come with many extra features.
 The biggest drawback, by far, is that you need to purchase plates in addition to the cost of this already pricey weight vest.
 Fortunately, once you own the vest, swapping out those plates is a breeze and will certainly benefit the efficiency of your workouts.
 The plates slide easily into the internal vest pocket, and the internal weight cinch strap locks everything in place for more high-impact workouts.
 If you don't like the idea of shelling out this much for a weight vest, the minimalist plate-style 5.11 Prime Plate Carrier can save you some cash.
 But if your workouts demand the best of the best, we think the Rogue Plate Carrier is the best option on the market.